 TV viewers and the shows they watch have been moving to the Internet for some time now.
 The massive popularity of YouTube is only accelerating this move.
 A new paradigm is forming.

 YouTube and CBS have agreed to share advertising revenues from the CBS channel on YouTube called CBS Video.
-Some of the CBS shows you can watch are The Late Show with Dave Letterman, Survivor, CSI, CBS Evening News with Katie Couric, and 60 Minutes.
+Some of the CBS shows you can watch are The Late Show with Dave Letterman, Survivor, CSI, CBS Evening News, and 60 Minutes.
 More are coming.
 NBC is not far behind.

 But Where Does This Leave The Independent Video Producer?

 In very good place, I believe.
 Some of YouTube’s most popular creators such as EepyBird the creators of “Extreme Diet Coke and Mentos” have set up camp on Revver.com and other video hosting sites because they attach ads to these videos and when someone clicks the ad, the producer gets paid.
 Some will host your video for free and split the ad income 50/50.
 You retain ownership of your video.
 The Mentos video has brought the creators nearly $30,000 from ads placed by Revver at the end of their video.
-(Revver.com has been down for several weeks now.)
+(Revver.com is no longer available.)

 But YouTube is now paying as well.
 Here’s a great story from the New York Times about a man who is making a living producing his own comedy celebrity show on YouTube.